 If you want your users to be able to filter any fields, set those to exposed.
 It’s a good idea to include a reset button under advanced > Exposed form style > Settings.

-To set a column as sortable, click on table settings, then check on sortable, then apply.
+To set a column as sortable, click on table settings, check on sortable, and apply.

 This post was written by Fawn Kildoo.